 The mission of One Soil Farm is to provide the Jewish community of Durham with local, sustainably grown vegetables through our JCSA programs at Beth El Synagogue and the Jewish Community Center.
 We are a truly community-based farm, committed to building personal relationships, offering Jewish farming education, and connecting the Jewish community with our agricultural heritage and inherent connection to the earth.

 ABOUT THE FARMERS

 Hi, I'm Meredith Cohen!
 I grew up in Hillsborough, NC, and I am thrilled to be back home and putting down roots in Cedar Grove.

 During the three years I spent working for Adamah Farm and living at the Isabella Freedman Jewish Retreat Center, I fell in love with Jewish communal life and organic farming at the same time.
 I moved back to North Carolina in 2016, and I was lucky enough to work at two incredible farms in the area - Elysian Fields Farm and South Wind Produce.

 Hi, my name is Molly, but some folks call me “Momo.”
 I’m originally from Los Angeles, CA and I love growing fruits and veggies!
 There is nothing like the joy of pulling a fresh carrot out of the ground or digging through the soil to find a golden potato treasure.
-I come to One Soil Farm with 7 years of farm production experience and an educational background in soil science.
-I met Meredith at Adamah Farm, while participating in their fellowship program.
-After farming together for 2.5 years, I knew Meredith was my soil-mate.
+I come to One Soil Farm with over a decade of farm production experience and an MS in Soil and Crop Sciences.
+I met Meredith in 2013 at Adamah Farm while participating in their Jewish farming fellowship program.
+After farming together for 3 seasons, I knew Meredith was my soil-mate.
 I am looking forward to cultivating a Jewish farm community with Meredith here in Durham, NC.

 ABOUT OUR NAME